-The Broadcast Engineering Conservation Group is a small association of qualified, experienced and motivated professionals dedicated to the survival and interpretation of television history.
+The Broadcast Engineering Conservation Group is a small association of experienced and motivated professionals dedicated to the survival and interpretation of television history.

 This has led to his interest in the preservation of broadcast equipment, including TV cameras and outside-broadcast vehicles.
 Phil believes that a major purpose of preservation and restoration is to help current and future generations understand the past.